Arizona Gravel CampGet off the beaten path

 Combine can't-miss paved road rides in Tucson with the gravel roads less traveled on this adventure.

-A brand new Arizona mixed terrain (gravel/pavement) itinerary is coming in the fall of 2020.
+A brand new Arizona mixed terrain (gravel/pavement) itinerary is coming in 2022.
 Since 2005, Tucson camps have been the heart and soul of The Cycling House.
 The original concept remains intact: an all-inclusive cycling vacation with guided rides, great food in a relaxing setting.
 What’s new about this trip is that we combine the best-paved road rides – including Mount Lemmon – with some memorable off-road adventuring.
 This is a perfect opportunity to get off the beaten path, whether it’s your first time riding gravel or you just want an entirely new perspective of Tucson.
 Refuel with healthy meals and take advantage of the skills clinics, yoga, massages and multi-sport activities – if you feel like it.
 Just like summer camp, riders love coming back to Tucson year after year.
 Want to view more Tucson trip dates?
 Check out our Tucson Road Camps Here.

 - Five days of supported, guided rides to sunny Tucson’s best paved and gravel cycling routes

 - The all-inclusive trip covers accommodations, ride support and bike mechanics